Home

 This label is commonly found below the collar, however, on certain models, it is sewn to the lining on the right side of the jacket.
 There are some exceptions from prior to 2010 when Moncler started making the Grenoble skiwear line.
 I have seen a 2008 jacket that has the standard Moncler label and cartoon but the Grenoble bird logo on the sleeve.
 Some fakes of these labels are made better than others and they won't all necessarily have the same imperfections.
 Can you tell the difference between this fake and the authentic one? |

 For 2017, Moncler changed this inside label to a black label with write print.
 Depending on the jacket, this label might be a matte fabric (left) or a thin plastic (right).
-The details in these 2 labels vary slightly if you look at the letter letttering and the tail feathers. |
+The details in these 2 labels vary slightly if you look at the letter letttering and the tail feathers.
+This applies to down jackets.
+Light weight jackets may have the previous label. |

 In addition to the difference in labels, Grenoble jackets will also NEVER have the standard Moncler "badge" logo commonly seen on their jackets. |